 Sohini’s mom worked at a daycare for a while, then at KFC for more than a decade.

 Sohini says the experience of arriving as an immigrant to Atlanta in 1994 was a “true culture shock”.
 It wasn’t as diverse as it is today.
 The people she encountered in this new country were mostly either white or black and a few were from Mexico.
-People were confused by Sohini’s appearance – an Indian from the U.K. who had big curly hair.
+Sohini’s appearance and background confused people- an Indian from the U.K. who had big curly hair.
 They didn’t know how to place her.
-Sohini was regularly asked, “What are you?” or “Where are you from?”.
-Most people assumed she was “mixed or Hispanic”.
+Sohini was regularly asked, “What are you?” or “Where are you from?” and most people assumed she was “mixed or Hispanic”.

 “If I told them I was Indian, I got asked what tribe.
 They really didn’t know India was part of Asia.
 I would say I was Asian, and they would say you don’t look Asian.
 Lots of confusion and having to explain what I was.
 Add in that I was born in the U.K., and it was even more confusing”. (audio below)